brsr/antitile/docs/gco-planar.rst

 Defining the operators
 ----------------------
 We define :math:`\Delta(a,b)` for the triangular GC operator and :math:`\Box(a,b)` for the quadrilateral GC operator.
+The GC operation can be thought of as taking each face of the polyhedron and replacing it with the corresponding breakdown polyhedron described above, using the Gaussian integers for :math:`\Box(a,b)` and Steineisen integers for :math:`\Delta(a,b)`.

-:math:`\Delta(a,b)` corresponds to the equivalence class of associates in the Steineisen integers, and :math:`\Box(a,b)` corresponds to the equivalence class of associates in the Gaussian integers.
+It has been shown that :math:`\Delta(a,b)` corresponds to the equivalence class of associates in the Steineisen integers, and :math:`\Box(a,b)` corresponds to the equivalence class of associates in the Gaussian integers.
 There are some very nice consequences of this:

 * Composition of operators corresponds to multiplication of complex numbers.
   If :math:`\Delta(a,b)\Delta(c,d) = \Delta(e,f)`, then